VWB Projects with Track of the Tiger T.R.D.

 (DONOR SUPPORTED AT US$ 3.- (Baht 90.-) PER UNIT

-Working with village communities that border on forested areas, our purpose is to re-establish a symbiotic relationship between man and the forest that is mutually beneficial.
+Working with village communities that border on forested areas, and the various government appointed stakeholder groups, our purpose is to re-establish a symbiotic relationship between man and the forest that is mutually beneficial.

 Over time, and in order to eke out a living, poverty stricken rural communities have exploited forest resources, or encroached on forest land to grow cash crops.